michelesr/mike-wow-addon/doc/source/main.rst

 ..
 Mike WoW Addon documentation master file, created by sphinx-quickstart on Tue Oct  7 23:28:05 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root  toctree  directive.

 **************
 Mike WoW Addon
 **************

-:index:`Main Page`
+.. index:: Main Page

 Welcome to Mike's WoW Addon documentation.

 Introduction
 ============

-:index:`Introduction`
+.. index:: Introduction

 Everything started when i wanted to write some macro for the game.